Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ModalWX is a toolkit for building custom, keyboard-driven GUI apps
 based on the wxWidgets cross-platform GUI toolkit.
 Emacs and the VIM editor are examples of keyboard-driven GUI apps.
-However, unlike those 2 apps, which require the user to learn
+Thes 2 app suffer from the drawback that they require the user
-a large set of keyboard commands,
+to learn a large set of keyboard commands.
-apps designed using ModalWX need only a handful of commands to be learned.
+Apps designed using ModalWX need only a handful of commands to be learned.
 This is because there is a mechanism provided
 to pop-up keyboard selectable on-screen controls for less often used commands
 that don't have to be remembered.